clockworklabs/spacetime-docs/docs/sdks/c-sharp/index.md

 }
 ```

-Chain a call to `.OnDisconnect(callback)` to your builder to register a callback to run when your `DbConnection` disconnects from the remote module, either as a result of a call to [`Disconnect`](#method-disconnect) or due to an error.
+Chain a call to `.OnDisconnect(callback)` to your builder to register a callback to run when your `DbConnection` disconnects from the remote database, either as a result of a call to [`Disconnect`](#method-disconnect) or due to an error.

 ### Method `WithToken`